Sunar River

 The River Sunar (also called Sonar) is a rain-fed river in the Indian state of Madhya Pradesh.
+Sunar river flows From Sagar district, through Damoh District and Panna district.

+Sunar River is a tributary of Ken River.

 Geography

-The Sunar flows in the Bundelkhand region in Damoh district.
-Its overall length is more than 250 kilometres.
+The Sunar flows in the Bundelkhand region in Sagar District and Damoh district.
+Its overall length is around 250 kilometers.
 It flows south to north like all Vindhyan rivers and Ganges system tributaries of central Indian rivers.
 It drains an approximately 12,000 square kilometre area of the southern boundary of Bundelkhand.